nop-os/lann/README.md

 ## To-Do list

 - Implement a fixed-point division algorithm instead of approximating it.
-- Use strncpy and strncmp in str_copy and str_test to avoid OOB accesses.
-- Check out of bounds strings properly instead of just the first byte.
+- Check OOBs properly in allocated memory regions.

 ## Licensing